The Sloan Digital Sky Survey Peculiar Velocity Catalogue: Fitting the Fundamental Plane

 For the first two stages we assume the FP is described by a censored 3D Gaussian, so that the probability of observing $N$ galaxies with effective radii, velocity dispersions and surface brightnesses $\boldsymbol{x}_{n} = \{r_{n}$, $s_{n}$, $i_{n}\}$ can be written

 where $\boldsymbol{\bar{x}} = \{\bar{r}$, $\bar{s}$, $\bar{\imath}\}$ is the mean of the FP and $f_{n}$ normalises the likelihood of the observed galaxy $n$ to 1 over the observed parameter space; $f_{n}<1$ unless the data is uncensored and contains no selection effects. $S_{n}$ is an inverse weighting to account for galaxies that are missing from our sample due to the selection function and is based on the commonly used $1/V_{\mathrm{max}}$ weighting \citep{Schmidt1968}.
+The full likelihood would properly require calculation of the integral of the PDF times the selection probability for each galaxy and FP model.
+This is computationally expensive, and one can instead use a $1/S_{n}$ weighting to approximate the full likelihood.
+As discussed in \cite{Eadie1971}, this results in the same maximum likelihood FP values, but underestimates the variance in the parameters.
+This is fine for the purposes of our calculation, as we are only interested in the best-fit values for the FP, and estimate the uncertainties using the variance across our ensemble of mock catalogues, which also incorporate the effects of cosmic variance.

 Finally, the covariance matrix $\boldsymbol{\mathsf{C}}_{n}$ describes the scatter in the FP, which consists of both intrinsic scatter $\boldsymbol{\Sigma}$ and measurement uncertainty $\boldsymbol{\mathsf{E}}_{n}$.
 Assuming both of these individual components are Gaussian and the measurements are unbiased (so that the inclusion of measurement noise does not bias the measurements away from the mean $\bar{x}$), we write this as